oliverkwebb/oliverkwebb.github.io/content/articles/ADT-Visual.md

 Unions are usually annotated with a tag of which alias is in use.
-Doing this in C requires explicit thought and attention, even though this behavior is needed in most contexts.
+Doing this in C requires explicit thought and attention, even though this behaviour is needed in most contexts.

 In this spirit, enumerations are interchangeable with integers.